-If you have been assessed as needing nursing care the National Health Service will pay a weekly amount towards your nursing care fees, and this amount will be paid directly to the care home.
-This amount is shown on page 14 of this Fact Sheet.
+If you have been assessed as needing nursing care the National Health Service will pay a weekly amount towards your nursing care fees, and this amount will be paid to the Council to pass on to the care home.
+This amount is shown on page 15 of this Fact Sheet.
 This only applies to care homes in Wales; arrangements are different if you move into a care home in England or Scotland.